nnm3900/octree-gs-web-viewer/README.md

 3. Click on “run.bat” to convert the data

 ## note
-Although Octree-GS features Level-of-Detail (LOD), the current version does not support LOD.
-Therefore, the rendering process requires computation of entire Gaussians, making it difficult to display on smartphones.
-I will implement LOD in the future.

 Scaffold-GS precedes Octree-GS; both were published by the same research group and have the same data format.
 Therefore, this viewer may be applicable to Scaffold-GS, but we have not tried it.